A page of my own

 Aside from some blogging in my childhood (where I unfortunately typed out my email and now receive unceasing junk mail), I’ve not been particularly visible on the internet.
 Now I realise that came from a combination of not wanting to take up space or be seen, and also from being an incessant and effective stalker — I’ve come across a lot of random things on the internet that I feel dire secondhand embarrassment for.

 Maybe I’ve just come to the point where I no longer regret things I’ve done recently (thanks to a fully developed prefrontal cortex!) and am now comfortable sharing who I am and what I think out on the internet.
 Maybe it’s because I want to write (and use my words) more, now that I’ve noticed it’s hard to verbalise thoughts or even recall interesting words I want to use in conversation.
-Also highly likely that it’s because I now have a pretty but simple to maintain blog that I get to use RStudio or VS Code for!
+Also highly likely that it’s because I now have a [pretty and easy to maintain] blog ( hugo-apero) that I get to use RStudio and VS Code for!

 bookbear express - why you should write @noampomsky